maksoltane/esp32_xiaomi_m365/README.md

 # Todos 2 - Ideas & Visions:
  - add Scooter-Flashing Protection (so no one can flash broken firmware to your scooter while waiting at a red traffic light
- - add icon for light on/off (to prevent mistakenly switched on lights when changing normal/eco mode)
  - advanced trip computer (which keeps trip-totals/averages between 2 charge cycles or 2 times with the same available SSID (leaving/coming home)
  - MQTT Logging of Trip-Summary Data
  - Navigation Arrow Display e.g. with Komoot (https://github.com/komoot/BLEConnect)